imruben/mytheresa-promotions-api-rest/README.md

 #### Query Parameters

 - **category**: (Optional) Filter the products by category.
-For example, "boots", "shoes", "bags", etc.
+For example, "boots", "sandals" or "sneakers"
 - **priceLessThan**: (Optional) Filter that applies before discounts are applied and will show products with prices lesser than or equal

 #### Response Example